kishorekumarrasalay-02/QA_Automation_Resume/README.md

 ## About Me

-I am a motivated QA Engineer with a strong foundation in Manual Testing and Automation Testing.
+I am a motivated QA Engineer with a strong foundation in Automation Testing.
 I have hands-on experience testing web applications and building automation frameworks using Python, Selenium WebDriver, and Pytest.
 I am eager to contribute to software quality and continuously improve my testing skills.

 ## Skills